wand3r/movies-tinder/README.md

 * Handle failure cases on accepting and rejecting movies
 * Display special screen when fatching movies ended with failure with refresh feature
 * Change Loader component
 * Maybe add tests for reducer, though it isn't too complicated yet.
+* Better styling for desktop